realInt2k/thanksPayContractsDeployer/README.md

 - Register 1 partner,
 - Register 1 worker to that partner,
-- Said partner deposits some money,
+- The partner deposits some money,
-- Said Worker get some money from salary
+- The Worker gets some money from salary

 Logs will be named after "nonce", don't need to understand what's nonce, it's basically a number, and you can read say, last 4 largest numbers are the latest test transactions for example.